ahchoux/CS439-Data-Visualization/README.md

 2. **Grouped Histogram**
    A histogram displaying the distribution of crash injury severity.
 Users can filter or group by demographic variables (e.g., age, sex) or behavioral/environmental conditions (e.g., alcohol use, direction of travel) to uncover deeper patterns.

-Together, these visualizations aim to **inform cyclists, policymakers, and the public** about high-risk conditions and encourage safer commuting practices.
+Users can filter features such as "Time of Day", "Alcohol Involvement", "Traffic Control", etc. to evaluate their own commute.
+Our visualization tool aims to **inform cyclists, policymakers, and the public** about high-risk conditions and encourage safer commuting practices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>